paulzeitz/paulzeitz.github.io/BAMOLO/bamolo.md

 ![alt](cathyBAMOLOc.jpeg)

-[Registration](https://forms.gle/iQr63J29p8kH8icH6) is open now!
-Space is very limited (we will probably limit attendance for our first year to 40 participants), so do not register unless you are sure you will attend.
+[Registration](https://forms.gle/iQr63J29p8kH8icH6) is now closed for BAMOLO 2026.
+Space is very limited, so we have limited our attendance to just 42 people for our debut event.
+Next year we hope to expand capacity.
+Please do not show up unless you received a confirmation of registration in May.
+There are no open spots available.

 Here is some basic information about the SF event, nicknamed *BAMOLO* (Bay Area Math Out Loud Olympiad).
 - **When** Sunday, June 7, 900AM--3:30PM